-Details of future developments and principal activities have been disclosed in the Strategic report.
+Details of future developments and principal risks and uncertainties have been disclosed in the Strategic report.

 STATEMENT OF DIRECTORS' RESPONSIBILITIES IN RESPECT OF THE FINANCIAL STATEMENTS

 The directors are responsible for preparing the Annual report and audited financial statements in accordance with applicable law and regulation.